Cottage Cheese Dill Bread

 Speaking of cottage cheese, the recipe originally called for cream-style cottage cheese.
 I had a hard time finding it, so I switched to regular cottage cheese.
 And because regular cottage cheese doesn’t have as much liquid, the recipe now calls for 2 extra tablespoons of water.

 Now for the tasty part!
-People left numerous comments saying that what this recipe really needed was a tablespoon of dried minced onion.
+Many readers suggested that what this recipe really needed was a tablespoon of dried minced onion.
 I tried it and oh my gosh!
 It’s so, so good with that one addition.

 Last, but not least, I increased the amount of dill in the recipe.